Research School for Economic and Social History

 Structure

 The course takes a hands-on-approach: the weekly meetings will be part lecture, part tutorial, and part self-study hours.
 The lectures will deal with the course literature and the topics treated per week.
 Furthermore, the lectures will be used to emphasize the connections between the material treated over the weeks.
 Participants are required to prepare the literature in advance to facilitate active participation during the lectures.
-There is one weekly online lecture of two hours (two times 45 minutes).
+There is one weekly online lecture of two hours.

 How to apply